Solar feed-in tariffs

 All South Australian customers who are eligible for the solar feed-in scheme will also receive an additional payment from their electricity retailer.
 This payment amount has been decided by the Essential Services Commission of South Australia (ESCOSA) and is to be paid in addition to the feed-in tariff rate, to reflect the fair and reasonable value of fed-in electricity to the retailer.

 Currently, retailers have to pay a minimum of 7.6 cents per kilowatt hour for any surplus electricity fed back into the grid.

 Visit the South Australian Government website for more details on the state’s solar scheme or contact us.
 For other enquiries about South Australia’s solar feed-in scheme contact the Energy Advisory Service.

 The Queensland Government Solar Bonus Scheme pays eligible households and other small customers for the surplus electricity generated from solar PV systems, which is exported into the electricity grid.

-Customers participating in the Queensland Government Solar Bonus Scheme will be paid eight cents per kilowatt hour for surplus electricity fed into the grid.
-The eight-cent tariff will be reviewed by 1 July 2013 and its availability will end on 1 July 2014.
+Customers participating in the Queensland Government Solar Bonus Scheme will be paid 44 cents per kilowatt hour for surplus electricity fed into the grid.
+The 44 cent tariff will end on 1 July 2028.